FZJ-INM1-BDA/siibra-python/docs/step-by-step.rst

 .. attention::

 	Make sure you followed the steps in :ref:`getting-started`.
-You should have your EBRAINS account registered and enabled for API access in order to be able to generate access tokens.
-While only some functionalities require EBRAINS access, the code examples assume that you set the environment variable ``$HBP_AUTH_TOKEN`` to a freshly obtained EBRAINS access token.
+Ideally you have an EBRAINS account registered.
+While only some functionalities require EBRAINS access, our code examples assume that you set the environment variable ``$HBP_AUTH_TOKEN`` to a freshly obtained EBRAINS access token.

 .. toctree::
    :maxdepth: 3